netdata/learn/docs/cloud/faq-glossary.md

 ### Is there a dark mode in Netdata Cloud?

 Yes.
 If it's not enabled by default on your system, you can now enable the new Dark or Blue themes.
-Click on the **Settings** tab, then choose your preferred theme
+Click on the **Settings** tab, then choose your preferred theme.

 ### Can I create custom dashboards?

 This is now possible!
-[Learn how](https://learn.netdata.cloud/docs/cloud/visualize/dashboards).
+Use the [dashboards feature](https://learn.netdata.cloud/docs/cloud/visualize/dashboards) to build new dashboards tailored specifically to your infrastructure.

 ### My Agent cannot connect to Netdata Cloud.
 How do I fix that?